Identity Resources

 • Due to the emphasis of light-colored skin in Asian beauty standards, the issue of colorism exists within Japan.
 Beauty products with skin brightening or whitening additives (marked by the term 美白 or “beautiful white”) tend to be very popular.
 In general, most beauty products in Japan are not targeted toward darker or non-East Asian complexions.

-• Although short-term residents (such as study abroad students) may not encounter it as often, xenophobia does exist and is particularly directed at long-term immigrant laborer communities.
-Xenophobic sentiment has also been aggravated by the COVID-19 pandemic.
+• Although short-term residents (such as study abroad students) may not encounter it as often, xenophobia does exist and is particularly directed at long-term immigrant communities.
+Xenophobic sentiment was also aggravated during the COVID-19 pandemic.

 • Further Resources: Organization – Diversity Abroad